hookdeck/hookdeck-vercel/README.md

 Environment variables used by the middleware.
 Get the values from the [Hookdeck project secrets](https://dashboard.hookdeck.com/settings/project/secrets?ref=github-hookdeck-vercel).

 - `HOOKDECK_API_KEY`: The Hookdeck project API Key used to manage the [connections](https://hookdeck.com/docs/connections?ref=github-hookdeck-vercel) within your project.
-- `HOOKDECK_SIGNING_SECRET`: Used to check the signature of the inbound HTTP request when it is received from Hookdeck.
+- `HOOKDECK_SIGNING_SECRET`: Optional but recommended.
+Used to check the signature of the inbound HTTP request when received from Hookdeck.
 See [webhook signature verification](https://hookdeck.com/docs/authentication#hookdeck-webhook-signature-verification?ref=github-hookdeck-vercel).
 Get the value from the [Hookdeck project secrets](https://dashboard.hookdeck.com/settings/project/secrets?ref=github-hookdeck-vercel).

 You can also set these values programmatically within `hookdeck.config.js`.